Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 For starters, here are a few general facts about Corgis:

 - There are two kinds of Corgis–Pembroke Welsh Corgis and Cardigan Welsh Corgis.
-There are small differences between the two types but they are very similar.
+There are slight differences between the two types, but they are very similar.
 The quickest way to tell them apart is to look at their tails: Cardigans have tails, while Pembrokes’ tails are docked.

-- Corgis were bred to herd cattle, and they still love to herd things.
-They might try to herd people or other animals with small nips and barks.
+- Corgis were bred to herd cattle and still love to herd things.
+They might try to herd people or animals with tiny nips and barks.

-- They are small, but have spunk that far outweighs their size!
+- They are small but have spunk that far outweighs their size!
 Corgis are a feisty, scrappy, energetic breed.
-They won’t hesitate to take on an opponent much larger than they are.
+They won’t hesitate to take on an opponent twice their size.

 - Corgis are the smallest breed in the AKC’s herding group.